TonyPhipps/SIEM/Incident-Response-Plan.md

 - Were any relevant security alarms triggered?

-## Opening an Incident
+## Creating a Ticket for an Incident

-The investigating Incident Responder will create an incident and assign it to themselves.
-Senior Incident Responders may assign and reassign incidents as needed.
-Incident Responders may request incident reassignments, which remains at the discretion of the present Senior Incident Responders, management, or the most senior Incident Responder on duty.
-The Incident Responder assigned to an incident is responsible for successful execution of all actions required in handling the incident until otherwise notified or relieved during the next shift change.
-The assigned Incident Responder may request assistance from team members, but ultimately maintains all responsibility for the progression of the incident.
+The investigating Incident Responder shall create a ticket and assign it to themselves.
+Senior Incident Responders may assign and reassign tickets as needed.
+Incident Responders may request ticket reassignments, which remains at the discretion of the present Senior Incident Responders, management, or the most senior Incident Responder on duty.
+The Incident Responder assigned to a ticket is responsible for successful execution of all actions required in handling the ticket until otherwise notified or relieved during the next shift change.
+The assigned Incident Responder may request assistance from team members, but ultimately maintains all responsibility for the progression of the ticket.

 ## Investigation

-Available information related to the incident will be collected, validated, and analyzed to characterize the perceived threat and to assist in identifying the attack technique, scope of compromise, root cause(s), and potential business impact.
-The incident will continue to be updated with any actions taken and other useful information that may help to better characterize the incident.
-Investigations will be handed over to the next shift, rather than remain inactive while the original Incident Responder is off duty.
+Available information related to the incident shall be collected, validated, and analyzed to characterize the perceived threat and to assist in identifying the attack technique, scope of compromise, root cause(s), and potential business impact.
+The associated ticket shall continue to be updated with any actions taken and other useful information that may help to better characterize the incident.
+Tickets shall be handed over to the next shift, rather than remain inactive while the original Incident Responder is off duty.

 The primary objectives of investigation include:
 - Ensuring the accuracy and completeness of steps taken during investigation.